 The 2020 Employee Plan was established in June 2020.
 Under the 2020 Employee Plan, 1,400,000 common shares have been authorized to be granted as non-qualified share options, share appreciation rights, restricted share awards or performance share unit awards to officers and key employees of the Company.
 At December 31, 2022, there were 996,076 remaining shares available to be granted under the 2020 Employee Plan.
 Through December 31, 2022, only non-qualified share options, restricted share awards and performance share unit awards had been granted under the employee plans.
-Under the 2009 Director Plan, 37,439 common shares have been authorized to be granted as share options or restricted share avaids to non-employee directors of the Company.
+Under the 2009 Director Plan, 37,439 common shares have been authorized to be granted as share options or restricted share awards to non-employee directors of the Company.
+At December 31, 2022, there were 34,957 remaining shares available to be granted under the 2009 Director Plan.
+Under the 2003 Director Plan, 500,000 common shares have been authorized to be granted to non-employee directors of the Company.
 At December 31, 2022, there were 34,957 remaining shares available to be granted under the 2009 Director Plan.
 Under the 2003 Director Plan, 500,000 common shares have been authorized to be granted as share options or share awards to non-employee directors of the Company.
 At December 31, 2022, there were 299,461 remaining shares available to be granted under the 2003 Director Plan.

 Options and restricted shares granted under the 2020 Employee Plan vest at the earliest of 20% per year over five years or in accordance with any applicable employment agreement.
 Options and restricted shares granted under the 2003 Director Plan generally vest at 33% per year over three years, unless an alternate vesting period is authorized by the Board.
 Options and restricted shares granted under the 2009 Director Plan will vest as provided in the award agreement.
-All options are exercisable at fair market value of the stock at the date of grant.
+All options are exercisable at fair market value of the stock at the date of grant and expire ten years after the date of grant.